KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `MMM-Mattermost.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+7. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-7. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-max by mirko3000](https://github.com/mirko3000/MMM-max)